colonelwatch/ESP32-fluid-simulation/README.md

 ## Running

-This project is built in Arduino, and the only dependencies are [TFT_eSPI](https://github.com/Bodmer/TFT_eSPI) and [XPT2046_Touchscreen](https://github.com/PaulStoffregen/XPT2046_Touchscreen).
+This project is built in Arduino, and the only dependencies are [TFT_eSPI](https://github.com/Bodmer/TFT_eSPI) (this requires a custom `User_Setup.h` first, see the monorepo for one working example) and [XPT2046_Touchscreen](https://github.com/PaulStoffregen/XPT2046_Touchscreen).
 Vendors for the CYD can be found through the monorepo.
 There is also code that will run the same fluid simulation on a PC.
 Navigate to the repo directory then call:

 ```
 g++ test/fluid_simulation.cpp -O3 -Wall